Zoey Deutch: 2018–present: established actress

+In 2026, Deutch starred in Gail Daughtry and the Celebrity Sex Pass, a David Wain-directed comedy parodying Hollywood culture, with critics noting her energetic comedic performance as the emotional anchor of the film's absurdist tone.
+She also led the Netflix romantic comedy Voicemails for Isabelle, opposite Nick Robinson, where her performance was widely praised for its emotional depth and vulnerability, with reviewers highlighting how she balanced humor and grief in a role that became central to the film's major streaming success.

 Other work

 Deutch along with Gugu Mbatha-Raw, Rodrigo Santoro and Vince Vaughn performed a live reading of selected scenes from five winning scripts of 2017 at the 2017 Academy Nicholl Fellowships in Screenwriting Awards Presentation & Live Read.
 She also joined as a presenter at 2018 Film Independent Spirit Awards.
 She again took the stage as a host for welcoming the co-founder of non-profit, non-governmental organization Vital Voices, Hillary Clinton at Global Leadership Awards 2018.
 She joined as one of the speakers in first ever "Embrace Ambition Summit" held at Lincoln Center in New York.

 In 2018, Deutch was invited to join the Academy of Motion Picture Arts and Sciences (AMPAS) in the actors branch.

 Activism

 Deutch supports Planned Parenthood and was part of its rally with pro-choice advocates and leaders celebrating the 45th anniversary of Roe v.
 Wade at Sacramento, California.
 She has performed for the benefit of Alzheimer's Association and "What a pair!"
 Org with her mother Lea Thompson and sister Madelyn Deutch.
 With her family, she has worked for more than a decade with Corazón de Vida, which supports orphanages in Baja California, Mexico.
-She participated in the 2017 Women's March and returned in 2018.
+She participated in the 2017 Women's March, and returned in 2018.
 She is also a part of the Embrace Ambition campaign of the Tory Burch Foundation.
 She was one of the celebrity ambassadors for the seventh annual "Shop for Success" charity designer shopping event that supports the efforts of Dress For Success.
 She has also shown her support toward anti-sexual harassment movement Time's Up.
 She has been a part of several fundraising campaigns for charity and in support of various causes.
+Deutch said she felt "ashamed" of the U.S. government's handling of ICE and described its actions as "brutal," while wearing an "ICE Out" pin at the 2026 Sundance Film Festival and expressing solidarity with communities in Minnesota affected by recent incidents involving federal immigration enforcement, including the Killing of Renée Good.